Generic filters

 What do my Herpes PCR test results mean?

 Type 1 HSV-1 has been detected and we will discuss how to manage the virus.
-HSV-1 has not been been detected and we will discuss what this means for you.
+HSV-1 has not been detected and we will discuss what this means for you.

 Type 2 HSV-2 has been detected and we will discuss how to manage the virus.
-HSV-2 has not been been detected and we will discuss what this means for you.
+HSV-2 has not been detected and we will discuss what this means for you.

 Do I have to take any precautions whilst waiting for my Herpes PCR test results?